symblai/symbl-docs/docs/conversation-api/api-reference/topics.md

 #### Sentiment Analysis in Topics <font color="orange"> BETA</font>

 You can enable sentiment analysis over each topics which is being discussed in the conversation.
 All you need to do is pass `sentiment=true` as a query parameter.
-[Read more about it](/docs/concepts/sentiment-analysis)
+[Read more about it](/docs/concepts/sentiment-analysis).

 #### Topic Hierarchy in Topics<font color="orange"> BETA</font>

+You can enable topic hierarchy in Topics API by passing `parentRefs=true`.
+Topic Hierarchy breaks conversation in parent and child topics which helps outline the entire conversation faster.
+Read more about it [here](/docs/concepts/topic-hierarchy).

 :::info
-"parentRefs" doesn't support "sentiment" for now.
+Currently, `parentRefs` does not support `sentiment`.
 :::

-You can enable topic hierarchy in Topics API by passing `parentRefs=true`.
-Topic Hierarchy breaks conversation in parent and child topics which helps outline the entire conversation faster.
-Read more about it [here](/docs/concepts/topic-hierarchy)

 #### Refreshing Topics